arolle/basex-docu/README.md

 ## TODO

-- docbook.xsl: alignment in table of contents of final pdf
 - syntax highlighting
 - incremental updating using metadata (i.e. only load changed articles on second run)
 - styling